Your Paper Your Way

 Submission to this journal occurs online and you will be guided step by step through the creation and uploading of your files.
 Please submit your article via http://ees.elsevier.com/ssm.
 The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail.

-During submission you will be asked if you wish to suggest the names and email addresses of potential reviewers.
+Please provide the names and email addresses of 3 potential reviewers and state the reason for each suggestion.
+Colleagues within the same institution and co-authors within the last 5 years should not be included in the suggestions.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.Social Science & Medicine does not normally list more than six authors to a paper, and special justification must be provided for doing so.
 Further information on criteria for authorship can be found in Social Science & Medicine, 2007, 64(1), 1-4.

 Authors should approach the Editors in Chief if they wish to submit companion articles.Information about our peer-review policy can be found here .